Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2023.2-to-2023.3.md

 ## Path tracing noise pattern

 Path tracing now has a *Seed Mode* parameter.
 The default is the **non repeating** noise pattern, which is different from the previous behavior.
 To match behavior in the last version, select the **repeating** pattern.

+## Enabling light sources in Path Tracing

+In this version, the setting to include light sources in ray traced effects has been split in one checkbox for hybrid ray tracing effects (`include for Ray Tracing`) and one checkbox for inclusion in Path Tracing (`include for Path Tracing`).
+When upgrading, this last checkbox might need to be updated.